Chart Color Schemes

 Blacktown - South features high concentrations of family households, with a fairly typical median household size

-Family households account for 77.2% of all households, including 42.2% couples with children, 19.2% couples without children, and 14.0% single parent families.
-Non-family households constitute the remaining 22.8%, with lone person households at 19.3% and group households comprising 3.5%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households account for 77.2 percent of all households, including 42.2 percent couples with children, 19.2 percent couples without children, and 14.0 percent single parent families.
+Non-family households make up the remaining 22.8 percent, with lone person households at 19.3 percent and group households comprising 3.5 percent of the total.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households